The Pros and Cons of Door to Door Sales for Pest Control

 Door to door sales pest control

 The arrival of the 19th century brought a larger presence of retail shops and mail-order catalogs, but door-to-door sales still thrived.
 Many people still remember the milkman, the vacuum salesman, the Avon lady, the encyclopedia salesman, and Tupperware parties.
 Door-to-door sales provided a personal touch and the convenience of shopping from home.
-These benefits would typically win a client’s business over more impersonal, less convenient retailers.
+These benefits would typically win a client’s business over impersonal, less convenient retailers.

 The biggest impact on door-to-door sales came from the dawn of the digital era.
 People can now order what they want with the click of a button.
-Their products are delivered directly to them, sometimes in as little as a few hours, meaning door-to-door sales no longer have a competitive advantage by way of convenience.
-Despite this, the practice still offers other benefits that online ordering cannot.
-It is currently a $28.6 billion industry and shows no sign of disappearing in the near future.
+Their products are delivered directly to them, meaning door-to-door sales no longer have a competitive advantage by way of convenience.

-Advantages of Door-to-Door Sales
+The Biggest Advantages of Door-to-Door Sales

-Human Touch
+The Human Touch

 Studies have shown that when someone smiles at you, a part of the brain is activated that causes you to mimic that expression.
-When a homeowner opens the door to a smile, he or she will smile back.
+When a homeowner opens the door to a smile, he or she will most likely smile back.
 Even if they do so guardedly, this smile is the first step to building rapport.
 It makes the potential customer more comfortable and open to hearing what you have to say.

 Additionally, as the conversation carries on, you can pay attention to their facial expressions.
 This ability can help you discover pain points, weak areas in your pitch, and more.
-And all of this is happening in real-time.
+And all of this is happening in real-time!

 Putting Information in Hand

-People often scroll right past digital ads on their screens to find something more interesting to them.
-With door-to-door sales, you can put information about your company straight into their hands.
 While there is a chance they throw that information away, they cannot simply scroll past it.
 They look at physical information, try to process it, and then determine what to do with it.
 It helps you keep their attention for longer than digital marketing usually can.

 Your Presence

-Imagine that you walk into your kitchen for a snack and see a long line of ants making their way to your cabinet.
-You see an ad for a pest control company and plan to inquire about their service and pricing.
 Before making that call, someone knocks at your door to tell you about their pest control services.
 You can either let the guy standing in front of you handle it, or you can send him away and call the number in the ad.

-Consumers tend to view door-to-door salespeople in a negative light, avoiding them or being completely closed off to them.
+• Bad Rap: Consumers tend to view door-to-door salespeople in a negative light, avoiding them or being completely closed off to them.
 Additionally, some unsavory companies have taken advantage of prospects in different ways, making it difficult for the good guys.

-You are using one of your most valuable assets: your employees.
+• Uses Resources: You’re using one of your most valuable assets: your employees.
 This can cost you a lot of money with staffing.

-How to Start Your Pest Control Door to Door Sales Team
+How to Start Your Pest Control Door-to-Door Sales Team

-If door-to-door sales sound right for your company, follow these steps to get started:
+If door-to-door sales sound right for your company, follow these steps to get started!

 1. Do Market Research